 In the second year students deepen their knowledge of the core sciences and continue developing analytical skills.

-Marine science students study five mandatory modules and may chose one optional subject.
-Students who want to study the Oceanography and Robotics pathway, have to study six mandatory modules.
+Marine science students study five mandatory modules and may choose one optional subject.

 Mandatory modules